mycroftwilde/devil-steps-in-a-myth-system/ref_guide/infostructure/README.md

 ##

-I'm not sure how to preface this one quickly, besides saying "I'm a weird, dude, but..." or something like that, haha...
+I'm not sure how to preface this one quickly, besides saying "I'm a Weird Dude, but..." or something like that, haha...

-So, I'm a weird dude, but ... haha
+So, I'm a Weird Dude, but ... haha

 ... have you ever tried to create your own organizational system that encompases all information?

+No?

-No? ...
-Told you, weird dude... haha
+...
+See, Told you, I'm Weird Dude... haha

 Let's imagine it like this: